Lector v1.0.0

 Functions

 Counts and returns the number of UTF-8 code points in a string of text.
-The number of UTF-8 code points is a useful approximation of the number of graphemes in the string.
+The number of UTF-8 code points is a useful approximation of the number of graphemes in the string, where ASCII characters and multi-byte UTF-8 characters are each counted as one unit of length.

 Combines two strings of text, each representing a column, into a single vector of strings that contains one line per string of text, with the lines formatted such that the two columns are left-aligned and spaced a short distance apart.